CU-SYSC3010W25/sysc3010-project-l2-g6/README.md

 - **ethernet_connection:** This directory contains the test file for the connection between the camera and proccesor node, test_ethernet.py and test_receive_ethernet.py.
 It verifies the physical connection between the two nodes by checking if the correct ips are added to each device and checks to see if it able to send and receive (ping) data between thetwo nodes.

 - **servo:** This directory contains the test file for the servo, test_servo.py.
 It tests the functionality of the hardware devices by checking the max, min, and out of range angle values.
 As well as testing for the correct GPIO connection, max and min duty cycles.

+- **pi3:** This directory contains the test files for the text to speech and speech to text functionalities, as well as the LED display. pi3_audio_test.py tests the microphone and speaker output devices, and pi3_led_test.py tests the LED display of what is being said into the microphone.

 ## config folder:
 This folder contains the access key JSON file for our firebase DB.